 Erik Bloomquist is a two-time New England Emmy® Award winner (Outstanding Director & Writer), eight-time nominee, and Top 200 Director on HBO's Project Greenlight.
 His nationally syndicated series The Cobblestone Corridor (for which Erik served as writer, director, showrunner and lead actor) is the winner of three New England Emmy® Awards and recipient of nine nominations.

 Erik's sophomore feature Ten Minutes to Midnight world premiered at Popcorn Frights, played a 50-city theatrical run, and is now on digital & VOD via 1091 Pictures.
 His award-winning debut feature Long Lost is also available worldwide.
-Erik's romantic dramedy feature Weekenders (in which he also stars) is now in 115 theaters across the country with horror feature Night at the Eagle Inn and holiday/family feature Christmas on the Carousel slated for later 2021 along with several other projects in development.
+Erik's romantic dramedy Weekenders (in which he also stars) opened in 115 cities on Valentines Day Weekend and is dated for a spring VOD release.
+Horror feature Night at the Eagle Inn and holiday family film Christmas on the Carousel are both slated for later this year.

 A member of Actors Equity Association, Erik's theatre acting work includes the U.S. premiere of Calendar Girls and the world premiere of Rear Window (starring Kevin Bacon).
 He has also directed at regional theaters and colleges throughout the country.